banner

 • Institute overview and Introductions

 How did European conceptions of masculinity change in the New World and shape interactions in the new colonies?
-How does a grounding in history complicate contemporary understandings of gender and sexuality?
+How have indigenous communities in North America defined gender and sexuality?
+And how were Indigenous expressions of sexual and gender identity impacted by colonialism?

 • Check-in/Morning warm-up